mathHeadInClouds/siberia/README.md

 ![JsonSiberiaForestifyMyData_IMG](https://mathheadinclouds.github.io/img/forestifyMyData.png)

-`.forest` is the objects table, and `.atoms` is the atomics table (as described in the algorithm section). `.types` in better explained when we're dealing with atoms of more than one type.
+`.forest` is the objects table, and `.atoms` is the atomics table (as described in the algorithm section). `.types` is better explained when we're dealing with atoms of more than one type.
 Let's look at an example.

 ```javascript
 var millisecondsPerDay = 24*60*60*1000;